rancherfederal/rke2-ansible/README.md

 Known Issues
 ------------------
 - For RHEL8+ Operating Systems that have fapolicyd daemon running, rpm installation of RKE2 will fail due to a permission error while starting containerd.
 Users have to add the following rules file before installing RKE2.
 This is not an issue if the install.sh script is used to install RKE2.
-The RPM issue is expected to be fixed later versions of RKE2.
+The RPM issue is expected to be fixed in later versions of RKE2.
 ```bash
 cat <<-EOF >>"/etc/fapolicyd/rules.d/80-rke2.rules"
 allow perm=any all : dir=/var/lib/rancher/